-The City of Toronto is proposing a new bikeway that will connect Queen Street West to Queens Quay West.
-This new cycling route will run along Portland Street – across the Puente De Luz pedestrian/cycling bridge – and down Dan Leckie Way.
-This project is part of the Council-approved Cycling Network Plan for 2024 and will provide a safe cycling route connecting our City’s waterfront with the bustling and rapidly growing fashion district.
-It will also provide traffic calming measures and reduce neighbourhood traffic infiltration.
+The City of Toronto has approved a new cycling route along Portland Street – across the Puente De Luz pedestrian/cycling bridge – and down Dan Leckie Way.
+This project is part of the Council-approved Cycling Network Plan for 2024 and will provide a safe cycling route connecting our City’s waterfront with the bustling and rapidly growing fashion district and provides traffic calming measures to reduce neighbourhood traffic infiltration.

 The project area extends along Portland Street from Queen Street to Front Street, across the Puente de Luz Bridge, and along Dan Leckie Way from Queens Wharf Road to the Martin Goodman Trail.